adamhotep/misc-scripts/README.md

 ## abridge
 Show a brief sampling of given file(s) content.

+## avg
+Calculate the average of a series of input numbers.
+Supports arithmetic mean, median, standard deviation, max, min, and sum.
+Numbers can be from a given field with a custom delimiter.

 ## cal
 A smarter `cal` wrapper that can handle month names, 9mo view, and nearest month.
 Try `cal -9`.